 When it comes to raw gaming power, Intel CPUs tend to come out on top – but often only when paired with a dedicated gaming graphics chip.
 Intel’s UHD 600-series graphics are far from stellar, even in the more high-end eighth and ninth-generation CPUs.
 11th-generation Iris Pro graphics in its 10th-generation Ice Lake processors are far more capable, but those only tend to be available in more expensive, modern laptops.

 If you’re opting for a budget build without a dedicated gaming GPU, an AMD CPU may be a better choice.
-AMD’s mobile processors all offer dedicated graphics based on its Vega architecture, which in recent Ryzen 3000 and Ryzen 4000 generations are impressively capable – typically far more so than the Intel alternative.
-Although they still aren’t going to stack up well against a discrete graphics chip (even an entry-level option), Vega onboard graphics will offer playable frame rates in indie games, older AAA games, and Esports titles at reasonable detail levels.
+AMD’s mobile processors all offer dedicated graphics based on its Vega architecture, which in the Ryzen 4000 and Ryzen 5000 generations are impressively capable – typically far more so than the Intel alternative.
+Ryzen 6000 series graphics rely on a more solid foundation, with the CPU being more than capable at multi-tasking, and handling your background applications while you kill the next wave of alien scum.
+Although even they still aren’t going to stack up well against a discrete graphics chip (even an entry-level option), Vega onboard graphics will offer playable frame rates in indie games, older AAA games, and Esports titles at reasonable detail levels.

 You’ll find similar processor configurations in our AMD gaming desktops.
 While that might not be what you’re looking for, if you’re on a tight budget, it’s always worth considering a desktop.
 You might need to pay for a monitor and keyboard/mouse separately, but the components can be a lot more powerful and cost effective.
 It’s where AMD shines too, so if you’re on team red, check out our custom AMD desktop system configuration and select the components you want and need most of all.